fengxinhhh/Concis/docs/guide/introduce.md

 - 🛡 Developed using TypeScript to provide a complete type definition file.

+- 😄 Built-in tracking system, no need to introduce external SDK.

 - ⚙️ Full link development and design tool system.

 - 🌍 Dozens of international languages are supported.